|

 Mary Jordan was born in 1750 in the Isle of Wight County and married William Newsome in Northhampton County.
 William Newsome possibly descended from the Newsome family of Newsome Hall, Lancashire, England.
 William was born about 1746 in Northhampton County and was a Quaker.
 William and Mary moved to Dobbs County, North Carolina in May of 1772.
 This part of Dobbs County became Wayne County in 1779.
 By about 1785, William and Mary had left the Quaker faith.
 William and Mary Jordan Newsome had a son, Joab Newsome who was born in Northhampton County in 1770.

-Joab moved to Wayne County and married Elizabeth Barnes.
+Joab Newsome moved to Wayne County and married Elizabeth Barnes.
 Joab had extensive land holdings in Wayne County, and like his father settled along Basses and Penright's Swamp-near the present day Fremont, North Carolina.
 Joab and Elizabeth were of the Baptist faith.
 They had a son, Simon Newsome who was born 1797 in Wayne County.
+Joab died 1829 in Wayne County.

 Simon married Patience Best.
 Simon received land from his father and there are extensive records in the N.C.
 Department of Archives in Raleigh concerning Joab and Simon.
 Reddin Newsome born 1825, was the son of Simon and Patience.